 Learn about other limits on your drug coverage.

-The plan does not cover over-the-counter (OTC) drugs, vitamins, or supplements, though some OTC drugs are covered as exceptions.
-Read "Exceptions covered" on page 90 in your UMP Plus certificate of coverage to find out more.
+The plan does not cover over-the-counter (OTC) drugs, vitamins, or supplements, though some OTC drugs are covered as exceptions (including some contraceptive devices and drugs).
+Read "Exceptions covered" on page 82 in your UMP Plus certificate of coverage to find out more.

 If an OTC alternative drug is available, the plan does not cover the prescription drug.
 If you choose to use the prescription drug, you will pay the entire cost.

-Alert: The plan does not cover prescription drugs purchased through mail-order pharmacies outside the U.S.
+Alert: The plan does not cover prescription drugs purchased through mail-order pharmacies located outside the U.S.

-If you purchase drugs outside the U.S. (including Canada and Mexico) for any reason, the following rules apply:
+If you purchase drugs outside the U.S. for any reason, the following rules apply:

 - If you get a drug that is approved for use in another country but not in the U.S., the plan will not cover it.